Skip to Content

 how to get auburn hair - brunette to auburn

-If your current hair color is a medium to dark brunette hue, layering a warm, rich auburn color over your existing hair will work like a charm.
+If your current hair color is a medium to dark brunette hue, layering a warm, rich auburn color over your existing hair will likely take some work, and would possibly be considered a corrective color service depending on how much the hair needs to be lifted.

 Redheads